Job Title: Director, Finance

 - Maintains relationships with bank officials and auditors

-- Manages the implementation and upgrade of accounting systems
+- Manages the implementation and upgrade of financial systems

 - Monitors financial contract compliance